MicrosoftDocs/power-automate-docs/articles/create-business-process-flow.md

 ## Prerequisites

 * To create business process flows, you need a Power Apps or Power Automate per user license, or a [Dynamics 365 license plan](https://go.microsoft.com/fwlink/?linkid=2085130) that includes business process flow use rights.
-* A table that the business process flow will be associated with.
-If the business process flow is not related to an existing table, [create a new table](/power-apps/maker/data-platform/create-edit-entities-portal) before creating the flow.
+* A table with which the business process flow will be associated.
+If the business process flow isn't related to an existing table, [create a new table](/power-apps/maker/data-platform/create-edit-entities-portal) before you create the flow.

 ## Create a business process flow